ryanrestine/HackTheBox_WriteUps/linux_machines/updown_notes.md

 Looks like the script is importing request, sending a GET request, if it receives a 200 back the site is up, and anything else we get site is down.

-These scripts our owned by user developer, and siteisup has the SUID bit set, so the script will run with their in their context with their permissions.
+These scripts are owned by user developer, and siteisup has the SUID bit set, so the script will run with their in their context with their permissions.

 Normally I would try to create my own requests.py file, that way my script is called when the requests module is imported, but I don't have write access to the directory: